-- Cost effective: Less investment in money, time or effort is required as the data is gathered prior by some other researcher.
+- Cost-effective: Less investment in money, time, or effort is required as the data is gathered prior by some other researcher.
 Also, the gathered data is cleaned and stored in some type of electronic format.
 Thus, the researcher does not have to spend time on data pre-processing instead can focus on how to perform data analysis.

 - Reduced volume: Secondary data analysis allows the researcher to collect a specific subset of data instead of collecting large volumes of data.
 Thus, data can be scaled geographically as large amount of data is already gathered and analyzed by the government and organizations.

 - Level of Professionalism: It maintains a certain level of expert know-how and professionalism which may not be the case for individuals carrying out independent research.
-As it involves people with some skill and level of expertise, better gathering of secondary data can be expected.
+As it involves people with some skill and level of expertise, a better gathering of secondary data can be expected.

 - Unobtrusive: It does not obstruct and hamper the current research being carried out by the researchers.